kdgdkd/ramiho/README.md

 # ramiho - Raspberry Pi Midi Host manager

-ramiho is an interactive command-line interface managing MIDI connexions on your Raspberry Pi.
+ramiho is a command-line interface designed to simplify MIDI connection management on a headless Raspberry Pi.

 For detailed instructions in Spanish, visit [kdg/dkd](http://edpanfleto.com/kdgdkd/).